Chingiz Khalifa-zade

-Khalifa-zade is married and has a son, three grandchildren and one great granddaughter.

 Career

 In 1952, Khalifa-zade graduated from Baku State University (Department of Geology).
-In 1955, he prepared PhD thesis related the Mineralogy and Middle Jurassic Argullicies of the South-East Caucasus and received Candidate of Science degree (Ph.D).
+In 1955, he prepared PhD thesis related the Mineralogy and Middle Jurassic Argullicies of the South-East Caucasus and received Candidate of Science degree (Ph.D.).
 Later, he held positions as Senior Scientist, Head of Division and Acting Head of the Institute of Geology, Makhachkala, Dagestan, Russian Federation, USSR.

 In 1972, Khalifa-zade obtained Doctor of Science degree on Geology and Mineralogy from the Institute of Geology (now GIN RAS), Moscow, Soviet (Russian) Academy of Science., In 1975, he received the rank of Professor of Geology and Mineral Deposits at Baku State University.
-In 1980-1981, he headed the Baku-based United Nation courses and training programs on Geology for professionals from Turkey, Nigeria, Vietnam, Bulgaria, Tanzania, Nepal, Burma, Yemen, Bangladesh, Egypt and other developing countries.
+In 1980–1981, he headed the Baku-based United Nation courses and training programs on Geology for professionals from Turkey, Nigeria, Vietnam, Bulgaria, Tanzania, Nepal, Burma, Yemen, Bangladesh, Egypt and other developing countries.
 He also was a scientific adviser for the Saatli Superdeep well (Saatli, Azerbaijan).

-In 1980, he was awarded a title of Honorable Geologist of Azerbaijan SSR.
-In 2000, he received Azerbaijan's Medal of Progress awarded by the President of Azerbaijan H.E.
-Heydar Aliyev in occasion with 80th Anniversary of Azerbaijan State Oil Academy.
+In 1980, he was awarded the title of Honorable Geologist of Azerbaijan SSR.
+In 2000, he received Azerbaijan's Medal of Progress, awarded by the President of Azerbaijan, H.E.
+Heydar Aliyev, on occasion of the 80th Anniversary of Azerbaijan State Oil Academy.

 Since 1981, Khalifa-zade is Full Professor and Head of Department of Mineralogy and Petrology at Azerbaijan State Oil Academy.
 He also is a member of the American Association of Petroleum Geologists (AAPG), Houston (USA and President of the Sedimentological Society of Azerbaijan.

 Since 2008, Khalifa-zade is an honorary foreign member of the Russian Academy of Natural Sciences.